White Chileans: History

 In 1903, a fleet of 88 Canarian families—400 persons—arrived in Budi Lake, that currently have more than 1,000 descendants, as a response to the government's call to populate this region and signed contracts for the benefit of a private company.
 While many Canarians obeyed their servitude, some of those who disobeyed the provisions of repopulation tried to escape their servitude and were arrested, and the indigenous Mapuche people took pity on the plight of these Canarians who were established on their former lands.
 The Mapuches welcomed them and joined their demonstrations in the so-called "revolt of the Canarians", and many Canarians integrated into Mapuche population to add the large mestizo population that exists in Chile.
 Chile's various waves of non-Spanish immigrants include Italians, Irish, French, Arabs, Greeks, Germans, English, Scots, Croats, and Poles.

 German settlers in the Aysén Region in 1951.

 In 1848 an important and substantial German immigration took place, laying the foundation for the German-Chilean community.
 Sponsored by the Chilean government for the colonization of the southern region, the Germans (including German-speaking Swiss, Silesians, Alsatians, Austrians, Sudeten Germans, and Poles thru Partitions of Poland), strongly influenced the cultural and racial composition of the southern provinces of Chile.
 It is difficult to count the number of descendants of Germans in Chile, given the great amount of time since 1848.
 Because many areas of southern Chile were sparsely populated, the traces of German immigration there are quite noticeable.

+In 1939, under the supervision of poet-diplomat Pablo Neruda, the SS Winnipeg, a French steamer, arrived at the port of Valparaíso with 2,200 Spanish Republican exiles who had been granted political asylum by the administration of President Pedro Aguirre Cerda.
+The passengers included Mauricio Amster, José Balmes, Roser Bru, Isidro Corbinos, and Víctor Pey.